jstormes/PHPSlickGridDemo/README.md

 git submodule update
 ```

-You will to have the Zend Framework 1.12 setup and you will need to point Apache to the /public directory.
-Setup the sample database using the file /docs/sclick_demo1.sql.

 Finally, you will need to add the MySQL user id and password to the file /application/configs/application.ini.